How to gain muscle mass but not fat

 To start, you should eat 500 Calories over BMR every day.
 If you are gaining too much fat after a week reduce that number to 300.
 If you seem to not be getting any bigger then you should increase that number to 700 Calories.

 While cutting, your prime concern should be keeping muscle loss to a minimum.
 That is why you do not want to crash diet and try losing weight to fast or you are going to lose most of your hard-earned muscle.
 To start, you should lower your calories from your BMR to 300 fewer calories a day.
 You can change that number according to the results but 300 is a good number to start out at.
 You can either eat less food or do more cardiovascular exercise to burn these calories.
 How you do it will depend on the individual.

 So can I gain muscle while losing body fat as well?
 Some bodybuilder's genetics allow for this while most of us sit in awe wondering how they did it.
 You need to decide what you want to do with your body right now.
-Do you carry around too much fat; are you to skinny, to small in the upper body?
+Do you carry around too much fat; are you too skinny, too small in the upper body?
 All of these factors determine what you decide to do with yourself.
 You are the only one responsible for the results you receive

 This article first appeared in: